The Dow's long road to 20,000

 Dow 20,000 is a milestone more than 120 years in the making.

 The average began tracking the most powerful corporate stocks in 1896, and has served as a broad measure of the market's health through 22 presidents, 22 recessions, a Great Depression, at least two crashes and innumerable rallies, corrections, bull and bear markets.
+The blue chip reading finally cracked the 20,000 benchmark for the first time early Wednesday.

 During the current bull market, the second longest in history, the Dow has more than tripled since March 2009.